 If:

-- the UE is operating in single-registration mode;
+a) the UE is operating in single-registration mode;

-- the UE supports local IP address in traffic flow aggregate description and TFT filter in S1 mode; and
+b) the UE supports local IP address in traffic flow aggregate description and TFT filter in S1 mode; and

-- the PDU session Type requested is different from "Unstructured".
+c) the PDU session Type requested is different from "Unstructured".

 the UE shall indicate the support of local address in TFT in S1 mode in the Extended protocol configuration options IE in the PDU SESSION ESTABLISHMENT REQUEST message.